forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 title: Org Development Model with VS Code
 ---

-When you employ the Org Development Model, you track your changes manually and deploy sets of changes to sandboxes and then to your production org.
-(The Package Development Model, in contrast, involves working with source-tracked orgs and moving your changes between orgs using packaged sets of metadata.)
+When you employ the org development model, you track your changes manually and deploy sets of changes to sandboxes and then to your production org.
+(The package development model, in contrast, involves working with source-tracked orgs and moving your changes between orgs using packaged sets of metadata.)
 For details, see the [Org Development Model](https://trailhead.salesforce.com/content/learn/modules/org-development-model) Trailhead module.

 This article describes how to work with orgs that don’t have source tracking, such as sandboxes, Developer Edition (DE) orgs, or Trailhead Playgrounds, in Visual Studio Code.

 ![Demo](/images/changeset-demo.gif)

 > NOTICE: The features mentioned in this article are in beta.
-If you find any bugs or have feedback, please [open a GitHub issue](../bugs-and-feedback).
+If you find any bugs or have feedback, [open a GitHub issue](../bugs-and-feedback).

 ## Get Started